Ruud Gullit: Style of play

-A complete and versatile player, Gullit epitomised the ethos of Total Football as he was naturally adept in several positions, and was capable of aiding his team defensively as well as offensively due to his work-rate, ball-winning abilities, and tactical intelligence in addition to his skill and physical qualities.
-Normally deployed as an attacking midfielder or as a second striker, he was capable of playing anywhere in midfield or along the front-line, on either wing or even in the centre, and could also play as a sweeper.
-Regarded as one of the greatest players of all time, his foremost attribute was his athleticism, as he used his strength and speed, combined with his technique, to great effect; he was also strong in the air, as he was tall, powerful, and an excellent jumper.
-Yet, unusually for a man of his stature, Gullit was an elegant player, who also possessed outstanding natural balance, poise, technical ability, and dribbling skills, which gave a graceful style to his game.
-Gullit also was noted for his intelligence, creativity, vision, and spatial abilities, qualities that helped him score goals early in his career and enabled him to play in a deeper role as a playmaker late in his days, where he was known for creating chances for teammates.
-Gullit thus combined physical presence with flair, mental acuity, formidable technique and natural touch, to become an iconic figure in world football.
-He was also an accurate free kick taker.
-Beyond his qualities as a footballer, Gullit also stood for his leadership and tenacity.
+A complete and versatile player capable of aiding his team both defensively and offensively, Gullit epitomised the ethos of Total Football, possessing work rate, adeptness in ball-winning, tactical intelligence, skills and physical qualities.
+Normally utilised as an attacking midfielder or second striker, he was capable of playing anywhere in midfield or along the front line, on either wing or even in the centre, and could also play as a sweeper.

+Gullit's foremost attribute was athleticism, being tall, powerful and an excellent jumper.
+Yet, unusually for a man of his stature, Gullit had outstanding natural balance, poise, technique, dribbling and free kick ability.
+He was also noted for his mental acuity, creativity, vision and spatial abilities, which helped him score many goals early on and enabled him to play in a deep-lying playmaker role late in his days, where he was known for creating chances for teammates.
+Beyond his footballing qualities, Gullit also stood out with his leadership and tenacity.
 Despite his talent, however, he struggled with injuries throughout his career, which later affected his fitness.

-Gullit's brilliance prompted George Best to comment in 1990, "Ruud Gullit is a great player by any standards.
+Gullit's brilliance prompted Garth Crooks to comment in his 1990 Team of the Week column, "Ruud Gullit is a great player by any standards.
 He has all the skills.
 He's not afraid to do things with the ball.
 And he looks as if he's enjoying every second of it.
 By my reckoning that's what makes him an even better player than Maradona.
 Both have the key quality you will find in all the best players: balance.
 You just can't knock them off the ball.
 It was the same with Pelé, Beckenbauer and Cruyff."